 Another standout is the song “Everything But Crying, in which music critic Jim Hynes says, McManus “displays his true gift for melody.”
 Tinnitist Music Blog of Canada describes, ‘Wishing You Well’, as “a lovely, thoughtful and ultimately uplifting missive that wins you over even as it maintains the high standards and timeless traditions of American folk music.”

 The Winnipeg Free Press, states, “McManus is a wordsmith” and appreciates “his sweet delivery and ability to craft memorable language that sticks in your mind.”
 While music critic and author of the book Americana Music, Lee Zimmerman, writes that McManus is “the artist worth watching” characterizing White Owl Red’s new album as both “melodic and mesmerizing”.

 “However, it’s important to also just let the music be fun and see what emerges.”
-Josef states, “I find it can also become a trap take myself to serious in my songwriting.”
+McManus states, “I find it can also become a trap take myself to serious in my songwriting.”